FreemoX/ERSCMU/README.md

 ## Installation

 1. Download the `ERSCMU.exe` installer from the [Releases](https://github.com/FreemoX/ERSCMU/releases/latest) tab.
    *You don't have to download the `ERSCMU.py` file.
 The launcher grabs this by itself from the latest release.*
+   _**Alternatively**, you can [build](https://github.com/FreemoX/ERSCMU?tab=readme-ov-file#building) the executable yourself to avoid issues with Windows Defender and anti virus software._
-2. Run the downloaded `ERSCMU.exe` installer and follow the on-screen instructions.
+3. Run the downloaded `ERSCMU.exe` installer and follow the on-screen instructions.

 ## Usage